Help Desk Software For Schools: Why You Need it And How to Choose One

 Now that you know what you need to consider before moving forward, it's time to dig deeper into the must-have features of a school help desk.

-3. Remote support - This is a must-have feature if your school system is spread across a large area.
-In such conditions, troubleshooting issues remotely can be of help to avoid having IT staff in every location or making them physically travel from building to building.
+This is a must-have feature if your school system is spread across a large area.
+In such conditions, troubleshooting issues remotely can be of help to avoid having support staff or support teams in every location or making them physically travel from building to building.

 5 best help desk software for schools